AdobeDocs/experience-manager-cloud-manager.en/help/using/customer-journey.md

 1. **New AEM Customer on Adobe Managed Services**

-   As a new customer, you will be on-boarded to [!UICONTROL Cloud Manager] as part of the on-boarding process to the Adobe managed cloud service.
+   As a new customer, you will be on-boarded to [!UICONTROL Cloud Manager] as part of the on-boarding process to the Adobe Managed Services.

-   The URL to access [!UICONTROL Cloud Manager] will be included in the welcome email, along with the instructions to login to [!UICONTROL Experience Cloud], and use the Adobe Admin Console for managing your users and their respective permisions, for those users who need to access [!UICONTROL Cloud Manager].
+   The URL to access [!UICONTROL Cloud Manager] will be included in the welcome email, along with the instructions to login to [!UICONTROL Experience Cloud], and use the Adobe Admin Console for managing your users and their respective permissions, for those users who need to access [!UICONTROL Cloud Manager].

 1. **Existing AEM Customer on Adobe Managed Services**

    As an existing customer, you will first need to upgrade your existing production and non-production environments to the AEM 6.4 release.
 At the same time you will perform the upgrade, you will be on-boarded and provided with the URL to access [!UICONTROL Cloud Manager].
-Additionally, you will need to start using the Adobe Admin Console for managing your users and their respective permisions, for those users who need to access [!UICONTROL Cloud Manager].
+Additionally, you will need to start using the Adobe Admin Console for managing your users and their respective permissions, for those users who need to access [!UICONTROL Cloud Manager].

    Your existing AEM project will also need to conform to the recommended best practices, as you will start using [!UICONTROL Cloud Manager] for deploying new code changes to your AEM environments.